 BOSTON -- A surprise strike by Boston school bus drivers stranded thousands of students Tuesday, forcing some to hitch rides with cops, harried parents and even a police superintendent, while others just stayed home.

 Most of the city district's 700 bus drivers suddenly went idle amid a dispute with the contractor that employs them, stranding some 33,000 students, according to district officials.

 Striking drivers say they're frustrated by the way the contractor is treating them, including changes in their health care plan, failing to provide key route information and not effectively communicating with them.

 Schools spokesman Lee McGuire said the union also opposes a GPS system that allows parents to track buses online in real time.

 It was not clear when the drivers would return to work.
 A federal judge turned down an injunction request from Veolia Transportation Inc. that would have forced the drivers back behind the wheel.

 Veolia sought an injunction against the drivers' union, arguing the drivers have "harmed the public welfare" by taking away the only ride some children have to school.
 But an attorney for the United Steelworkers Local 8751 argued that "rogue" employees initiated Tuesday's walkout, not the union.

 Attorney Patrick Bryant said the union has asked the drivers to return to work, in some cases by way of megaphones directed at bus yard picketers.

 Veolia's attorneys argued it strains credibility to believe that the union isn't behind a near-universal work stoppage involving hundreds of members.
-But U.S. District Judge George O'Toole sided with the union, saying an injunction wasn't appropriate now, at least until it's clear whether drivers would return to work Wednesday.

 After the hearing, Bryant said it was unclear if workers would be back.